 My noble and learned friend Lord Mackay also asked whether the Court of Protection would be covered.
 Strictly, one could argue that the proceedings of that court are civil proceedings, but there is no intention to make them subject to this simplified procedure.
 As I understand it, we are concerned in the first instance with financial claims, and thereafter with developing this in respect of family law claims.
 Each step of the way will involve a process of consultation, not only with the relevant committee but with the Lord Chief Justice, the Secretary of State—in so far as it deals with employment tribunals and employment appeal tribunals—and the Senior President of Tribunals.

-The noble and learned Lord also raised an issue about the quality of justice being attributable to the judiciary—with which I entirely concur—and concerns about such matters as pensions, which are currently being considered and addressed by us.
+My noble and learned friend Lord also raised an issue about the quality of justice being attributable to the judiciary—with which I entirely concur—and concerns about such matters as pensions, which are currently being considered and addressed by us.
 I do not take that matter further.

 The noble and learned Lord, Lord Thomas of Cwmgiedd, also welcomed the Bill.
 He raised a number of questions about how it would operate in practice.
 He emphasised a point made by Lord Justice Briggs: the whole point of this process is to bring forward a set of rules—a system of justice—that is not only accessible to lay people but understood by lay people.
 That is what lies behind much of what we propose in this legislation.
 We will ensure that those lay persons are given assistance in accessing these digital portals.
 I do not consider it necessary to place that in the Bill, and I question the way in which that might be done.
 I suggest that it is better that we have sufficient flexibility to ensure that, as technology develops, we can respond to those developments and make the appropriate provision available for those lay persons who wish to employ these processes.